What Happens to Pesticides Released in the Environment?

 - microbial activity (bacteria, fungi, and other microorganisms)

 - plants or animals (metabolism)

 For more information about pesticide behavior in the environment, see the additional resources below.
-If you have questions about the fate of pesticides in the environment, or any pesticide-related topic, please call NPIC at 1-800-858-7378 (8:00am - 12:00pm PST), or email at firstname.lastname@example.org.
+If you have questions about the this, or any pesticide-related topic, please call NPIC at 1-800-858-7378 (8:00am - 12:00pm PST), or email at email@example.com.

 - Questions About Pesticide Environmental Fate - Extension Toxicology Network (EXTOXNET)

 - Movement of Pesticides in the Environment - Extension Toxicology Network (EXTOXNET)

 - Pesticides and the Environment - University of Missouri Extension

 - Conservation Buffers to Reduce Pesticide Losses - U.S. Department of Agriculture, Natural Resources Conservation Service

 - Weed Management and Herbicide Performance During Drought Conditions - Washington State University Extension Service